 - Apply online (preferred) or via a paper application.
 When you Apply Online, you can create an account, submit your application information and pay the application fee by credit card over a secure Internet connection.
 Prospective students may also download a paper application, request an application by mail or request an application by phone (410-455-2537).
 Applicants are strongly encouraged to apply online.
 Online applications are processed more quickly.

-- Send a current resume and a research paper directly to the Department of Public Policy.
+- Send a current resume and a research paper directly to the School of Public Policy.

 Deadlines for Formal Admission